 Oregon DEQ's pilot grant program for supporting medium- and heavy-duty zero-emission vehicle charging and fueling infrastructure projects was established by the State Legislature in HB 5202 and HB 4139 (2022).

 This one-time funding of approximately $15 million was intended to support grants to public or private entities for capital improvements and technical assistance to support the installation of charging infrastructure for zero-emission medium- and heavy-duty vehicles.
 Oregon DEQ funded projects that met criteria established by the Oregon Legislature and the agency through a competitive application and review process.
 The goal of this grant program was to accelerate Oregon's transition from older, more polluting vehicles and equipment to new zero-emission trucks, buses, heavy and medium-duty equipment.
 In addition, DEQ wanted to facilitate the development of a robust infrastructure to support a diverse range of Oregon fleets and fueling locations.
 Applicants were required to apply with comprehensive project plans for zero-emission fueling and request funding for the installation of the charging infrastructure and equipment.

 The rolling application period ended on March 28, 2023 when project awards for the pilot were announced.
 All projects and fleets had to be based entirely in Oregon to ensure the air quality benefits of DEQ's investments accrued inside the state.

-DEQ's goal for this pilot program is to support a diverse range of Oregon fleets and fueling locations as they design and build medium- and heavy-duty zero-emission vehicle and equipment fueling facilities of the future.
-Eligible expenses for Capital Improvement Grants include, but are not limited to, charging unit costs and utility improvements for the infrastructure site.
+DEQ's goal for this pilot program was to support a diverse range of Oregon fleets and fueling locations as they designed and built medium- and heavy-duty zero-emission vehicle and equipment fueling facilities of the future.
+Eligible expenses for Capital Improvement Grants included, but were not limited to, charging unit costs and utility improvements for the infrastructure site.

 If you have questions about the program, application or requirements, please contact DEQ at firstname.lastname@example.org.